Capitals–Penguins rivalry: 2008–09: Crosby and Ovechkin's first playoff meeting

 A Yanni concert in Pittsburgh had forced the two teams to play games four and five on back-to-back days.
 Game five started with Steckel missing a wide-open net 19 seconds into the first period; the two teams got into a scrum at the end of the period.
 Alexander Ovechkin and John Erskine of Washington and Brooks Orpik and Evgeni Malkin of Pittsburgh all received roughing penalties.
 In the second period, Jordan Staal scored for Pittsburgh.
-Ovechkin responded with his ninth goal of the playoffs to tie the score at one; he followed that with assisting on Backstrom's power play goal to put Washington ahead, 2–1.
-Fedotenko and Matt Cooke both scored to put Pittsburgh ahead 3–2 in the third period, but then Ovechkin, with 4:08 remaining in regulation, tied the score at three with his second goal of the game and tenth goal of the playoffs (Backstrom assisted on his goal for his second point of the game).
-In overtime, Washington defenseman Milan Jurcina tripped Evgeni Malkin and got a penalty for it.
+Ovechkin responded with his ninth goal of the playoffs to tie the score at one; he followed that with assisting on Bäckström's power play goal to put Washington ahead, 2–1.
+Fedotenko and Matt Cooke both scored to put Pittsburgh ahead 3–2 in the third period, but then Ovechkin, with 4:08 remaining in regulation, tied the score at three with his second goal of the game and tenth goal of the playoffs (Bäckström assisted on his goal for his second point of the game).
+In overtime, Washington defenseman Milan Jurčina tripped Evgeni Malkin and got a penalty for it.
 This proved costly, as Malkin attempted a pass to Sidney Crosby which was broken up by Capitals' defenseman Tom Poti and deflected into the net past Semyon Varlamov to give Pittsburgh a 4–3 overtime win and a 3–2 series lead heading back to Mellon Arena.
-Game 6 began with a goal by Bill Guerin to give Pittsburgh a 1–0 lead 5:55 into the first period.
-Viktor Kozlov and Tomas Fleischmann later scored to make it 2–1 in favor of Washington, however, Mark Eaton scored on the power play for Pittsburgh after Brian Pothier took an interference penalty.
+Game six began with a goal by Bill Guerin to give Pittsburgh a 1–0 lead 5:55 into the first period.
+Viktor Kozlov and Tomáš Fleischmann later scored to make it 2–1 in favor of Washington, however, Mark Eaton scored on the power play for Pittsburgh after Brian Pothier took an interference penalty.
 The Capitals and Penguins headed into the second intermission with game six tied at two.
 Pittsburgh and Washington started the third period by trading power play goals by Kris Letang and Brooks Laich, respectively, and then Kozlov scored at even strength to put the Capitals ahead by one.
 Sidney Crosby then scored with 4:18 remaining to tie the game at four.
-The game went to overtime and the series was on the line for Washington, but they still pulled through as David Steckel scored a goal assisted by Brooks Laich and Matt Bradley to force a seventh game back in D.C.
+The game went to overtime and the series was on the line for Washington, but they still pulled through as Dave Steckel scored a goal assisted by Brooks Laich and Matt Bradley to force a seventh game back in D.C.
 Alexander Ovechkin finished the game with three assists.